threefoldtecharchive/jumpscaleX_core/docs/logger/README.md

 New jumpscale logger now stores logs in Redis up to 2K records then dumps the oldest 1K to filesystem in `/sandbox/var/logs/<APP-NAME>`

-To define app we use for example: `j.application.start("threebotserver")`
+To define app we use for example: `j.application.start("threebotserver")` add this to your application init

 ## Logger client